rabidaudio/rabid.audio/_posts/2014-12-18-using-grunt-with-jekyll.md

 });
 {% endhighlight %}

-Let's break this down. `watch` has some global options and two filesets to watch, `scripts` which runs our whole `devbuild` task including recompiling our javascript, while `content` just runs `jekyll:dev`.
+Let's break this down. `watch` has some global options and two file sets to watch, `scripts` which runs our whole `devbuild` task including recompiling our javascript, while `content` just runs `jekyll:dev`.
 To get `connect` to host the livereload script, we need to return `require('connect-livereload')({port: LIVERELOAD_PORT})` as the first middleware object.
 Meanwhile, `mountFolder` is a simple function at the top of the script to serve up static files: